undergrad-partner-school

 The vibrant campus life at SUNY Oswego is enriched by numerous student clubs, organizations, and recreational activities.
 The university hosts various cultural events, concerts, and performances throughout the year, contributing to a lively and inclusive community.
 Additionally, SUNY Oswego's location on the shores of Lake Ontario offers students opportunities for outdoor activities, including boating, hiking, and skiing.
 Overall, SUNY Oswego provides a well-rounded educational experience with a focus on preparing students for successful careers and active citizenship.

 State University of New York at Oswego is a public comprehensive higher education institution located in Oswego, NY.
-Its campus is 696 acres in size.
-This educational institution operates on a semester-based calendar.
-It has an acceptance rate of 84%.
-The freshman retention rate at State University of New York at Oswego is 73% and the six-year graduation rate is 64%.
+This institution follows a semester-based calendar.
+It has an acceptance rate of 80%.
+The freshman retention rate at State University of New York at Oswego is 70% and the six-year graduation rate is 60%.

 Quick Facts